Canon 1D X vs M50

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D X and Canon EOS M50 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the M50 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DX does not offer wifi capability.
+In contrast, the 1DX does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D X (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1DX has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1DX was succeeded by the Canon 1DX Mark II.
+Both the 1DX and the M50 have been discontinued, but can regularly be found used on eBay.
+The 1DX was replaced by the Canon 1DX Mark II, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 1D X or the Canon M50 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.